masonhgn/agt_server/docs/overview/architecture.md

 ## Data Flow

+The system processes data through several key flows, each serving a specific purpose in the overall game execution.
+Understanding these flows helps clarify how information moves through the system and how different components interact.

 ### 1. Game Session Flow
 ```
 Client Connect → Server Validation → Game Initialization →
 Round Loop: [Collect Actions → Process Game → Distribute Results] →
 Game Complete → Results Collection
 ```

+The game session flow shows the complete lifecycle of a single game, from initial connection through multiple rounds of play to final results collection.
+This flow ensures that all players are properly synchronized and that game state is maintained consistently throughout the session.

 ### 2. Agent Interaction Flow
 ```